Check the Word Count

 In other cases, the professor gives you the number of pages that you should write.
 That is what I saw when I was a student many years ago.
 But do they really check if you achieved these limits?

-Professors do check the word count of academic papers in order to ascertain that the student did the assigned work and reached the required length.
-They do this to ensure all students obey a uniform requirement, and they do enough research.
+They do this to ensure all students obey a uniform requirement and they do enough research.
 Checking page limits by teachers also ensures that students do equal work for uniform grading.

 To achieve that standard of uniformity, professors check the count using programs such as Turnitin and Microsoft Word because they have the best word count features.